timacpp/mandelbrot-set/README.md

-# What is Mandelbrot set?
+# What is the Mandelbrot set?

 It's a set of all possible **complex** values of some number c, such that for function f described as